Unbiased Markov chain Monte Carlo with couplings: Discussion

-Thanks to the potential for complete parallelization, the proposed framework can facilitate consideration of MCMC kernels that might be too expensive for serial implementation.
-For instance, one can improve MH-within-Gibbs samplers by performing more MH steps per component update (as in Section \ref{subsec:Scaling-dimension}), HMC by using smaller step-sizes in the integrator \citep{heng2017unbiased}, and particle MCMC by using more particles at each step \citep{andrieu:doucet:holenstein:2010,jacob2017smoothing}.
-We expect the optimal tuning of MCMC kernels to be differ in the proposed framework than when used marginally.
+Thanks to its potential for parallelization, the proposed framework can facilitate consideration of MCMC kernels that might be too expensive for serial implementation.
+For instance, one can improve MH-within-Gibbs samplers by performing more MH steps per component update, HMC by using smaller step-sizes in the numerical integrator \citep{heng2017unbiased}, and particle MCMC by using more particles in the particle filters \citep{andrieu:doucet:holenstein:2010,jacob2017smoothing}.
+We expect the optimal tuning of MCMC kernels to be different in the proposed framework than when used marginally.

-There are also settings in which the unbiased property itself might be appealing.
-For instance, if MCMC is used to approximate a gradient in a stochastic gradient algorithm, or an expectation in an Expectation-Maximization algorithm, the unbiasedness property could have benefits for the optimizer \citep[see e.g.][]{doucet2017asymptotic}.
-Moreover, in the context of Bayesian inference with misspecified models made of multiple components \citep{liu2009,jacob2017modularization}, we have demonstrated that the unbiased property leads to convenient approximations of the cut distribution \citep{plummer2014cuts}.

-The design of generic and efficient MCMC kernels is a topic of active ongoing research \citep[e.g.][and references therein]{andrieu2009pseudo,murray2010elliptical,goodman2010ensemble,pollock2016scalable,vanetti2017piecewise,titsias2017hamming}.
-These kernels can be used in the proposed framework as long as appropriate couplings can be found.
-The particular case of conditional particle filter is explored in \citet{jacob2017smoothing} and the case of Hamiltonian Monte Carlo in \citet{heng2017unbiased}; both require specific couplings and associated arguments to establish the validity of the resulting estimators.
+On top of enabling the application of the results of \citet{Glynn1991} to accomodate budget constraints, the lack of bias of the proposed estimators can be beneficial in combination with the law of total expectation, to implement modular inference procedures as in Section \ref{subsec:cut-distribution}.
+In \citet{rischard2018unbiased} the lack of bias is exploited in new estimators of Bayesian cross-validation criteria.
+In \citet{chen2018blind} similar unbiased estimators are used in the expectation step of an expectation-maximization algorithm.
+There may be other settings where the lack of bias is appealing, for instance in gradient estimation for stochastic gradient descents \citep{doucet2017asymptotic}.